 Users have the option of changing the market share for new device sales as a scenario input.
 Examples of user inputs are measures that lead to an increase in sales of more efficient devices with the same fuel type or measures that lead to an increase in sales of devices with a different fuel type (e.g., shifting sales of gasoline vehicles to battery electric vehicles).
 In addition, users can input service demand modifiers that change the underlying amount of energy services required, which in turn change the final energy demand (e.g., reducing vehicle miles travelled).
 One unique service demand modifier available for buildings is the deployment of more efficient building shells that reduce space heating and cooling needs.
-Unlike other service demand modifiers like behavioral conservation or VMT reductions, the model accounts for the capital costs of building shell measures that reduce service demand associated with each efficient shell type.
+Unlike other service demand modifiers like behavioral conservation or VMT reductions, the model accounts for the capital costs of building shell measures that reduce service demands, although the user must specify the cost and percent reduction in heating and/or cooling demand associated with each efficient shell type.
 The section below walks through the calculations for stock rollover and energy demand.